Toi Tipu Toi Rea - Emerging Māori Artist Fund

 - The project delivers to the selected strategic outcome.

-- The project delivers to the selected Arts Grants Programme Purpose.
+- The project delivers to the selected Arts Grants programme purpose(s).

 In your application you must choose one of these Creative New Zealand strategic outcomes to be assessed on: